Casper Wyoming Temple Open House

 Idaho’s Senate Pro Tem, Senator Kelly Anthon representing Cassia, Minidoka, and Oneida Counties

 Sen. Kelly Anthon spoke on the history and representation of Denton Darrington and his imprint/impression left on Idaho politics and history.
-He gave a brief overview of the currrent legislative session and the sausage being made in Boise.
+He gave a brief overview of the current legislative session and the sausage being made in Boise.

 Representative Clay Handy representing Cassia, Minidoka, and Oneida Counties